 |5.||How do I make a claim for Settlement benefits?|

-Settlement Class Members who wish to apply for compensation under the settlements must apply no later than August 19, 2019.
+Settlement Class Members who wish to apply for compensation under the settlements must apply no later than January 15, 2020.
 Claims that are not made within the deadline will not be eligible for compensation.
+This deadline is tentative, pending approval of the claims deadline by the Quebec Court.
 Applications for settlement benefits should be submitted via the “Submit a Claim” link above.

 If you are unable to file an electronic claim, but wish to apply for settlement benefits, please contact the Claims Administrator at (800) 375-9070.